mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 #### 4.1.3 Financial Proposal

 The Contractor must provide a Financial Proposal for Phases 2 and 3 of the Work in accordance with Annex B, Basis of Payment.
 The Financial Proposal for Phases 2 and 3 will be subject to negotiation with GC.
-Upon GC’s request, the Contractor must provide Price Support for the Financial Proposal for Phases 2 and 3, which may include; a current published price list indicating the percentage discount available to Canada; or copies of paid invoices for the like quality and quantity of the goods, services or both sold to other customers; or price or rate certifications; or any other supporting documentation as requested by GC.
+Upon GC’s request, the Contractor must provide Price Support for the Financial Proposal for Phases 2 and 3, which may include; a current published price list indicating the percentage discount available to GC; or copies of paid invoices for the like quality and quantity of the goods, services or both sold to other customers; or price or rate certifications; or any other supporting documentation as requested by GC.

 The Financial Proposal for Phases 2 and 3 must include the following information, as applicable, for each element of the Work: